joewpeterson/stringStrengthTest/README.md

 	guarantee you can determine S. Try to optimize the time complexity

 /******************************************************************************/

+Note on running:
+	In a linux environment, compile by typing make. run with command ./strSrength <int num of strings> <int num of weights>
+	num of strings and num of weights should be integers >= 0

 Note on my choise of language:
 	I choose C++ because most of my work is done in C and I have found prospective employers don't like that much.
 This gives me a small